craftcms/docs/docs/5.x/system/elements.md

 ## Indexes

 You’ll access most elements via their element index.
-Indexes allow you to browse, sort, and [search](./searching.md) for elements in a paginated, table-like view.
+Indexes allow you to browse, sort, filter, and [search](./searching.md) for elements in a paginated, table-like view.

 ::: tip
-[Matrix fields](../reference/field-types/matrix.md) also have an element index **View Mode**.
+[Matrix fields](../reference/field-types/matrix.md) also have a compact element index **View Mode**.
 :::

 ### Sources

 Indexes are broken down into **sources**.
-Sources can be permanent fixtures of an element type (like the **Admin** source for users), dynamically added based on its configuration (like those for user groups), or defined by a set of custom rules.
+Sources can be permanent fixtures of an element type (like the **Admin** source for [users](../reference/element-types/users.md)), dynamically added based on configuration (like those for user groups), or defined by an admin using custom _condition rules_.

 Each source also controls what columns are visible in the index, and its default sorting.